EFFECTIVE AS OF / LAST UPDATED: FEBRUARY 17, 2021

-We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
-We only allow such third parties to process your personal data for specified purposes and in accordance with our instructions.
+We may transfer data to countries outside of your home country depending on what Website resources you requested from us.
+However, we require all third parties to whom we transfer data to respect the security of your personal data and to treat it in accordance with the law.
+We only allow such third parties to process and store your personal data for specified purposes and in accordance with our instructions.

-We have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach if we are legally required to.
+Even though we try our best we cannot guarantee the security of your personal data, however, we have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach if we are legally required to.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 When deciding what the correct time is to keep the data for we look at its amount, nature and sensitivity, potential risk of harm from unauthorised use or disclosure, the processing purposes, if these can be achieved by other means and legal requirements.